xueannafang/hsp_toolkit_prototype/HSP_MLocator/mloc_readme.md

 - Solubility scores (*input_mloc_data.xlsx*)

 This spreadsheet contains experimental-measured results that serve as the solubility score when optimising the location of M.

+Users need to update this spreadsheet based on their own experimental set up.

+Hereby, the column of "Group", "No_db", "CAS", "Solvent" follow the same method as described in [*Solvent Predictor*](https://github.com/xueannafang/hsp-toolkits/edit/main/HSP_SolventPredictor/solv_pred_readme.md).

+In this version, all the "ratio" are set as 100%, suggesting the neat solvent has been applied.

+(The future versions will start to include multi-solvent input, where both the "Group" and "ratio" will work together, but for now, don't worry about that.)